 A Summary Triangle can be used to explain a concept.
 Typically, the summary triangle is divided into 3 or 4 parts.
-In the top part, write the concept being explained.
-In the middle part(s), write any procedure, explanation, description, definition, theorem, and/or formula(s).
-In the bottom part, write an example to illustrate the concept.
-Place summary triangles on note cards to use as a quick study reference.
+In the top part, students write the concept being explained.
+In the middle part(s), students write any procedure, explanation, description, definition, theorem, and/or formula(s).
+In the bottom part, students write an example to illustrate the concept.
+A summary triangle can be used as an assessment tool, in which blanks are left for students to complete.
+Also, students can place their summary triangles on note cards to use as a quick study reference.
+Integers negative integers